edgan/att-fiber-gateway-outage-detection/README.md

 * Custom [Datadog](https://www.datadoghq.com/) dashboards using the metric
 * Custom [Datadog](https://www.datadoghq.com/) monitors using the metric for alerting
+* Can be run as a daemon via docker or systemd

 ## Note
 This is intended to detect outages where the AT&T Fiber gateway does not reboot,